 - URL Visibility metrics: Visibility Score, Visibility Percent, Average Rank

 - Opportunity estimates: Click Share and Estimated Visits

 - Search Console metrics calculated for each URL

 - Google Analytics metrics for each Landing Page: Sessions and Page View

-The default metric combination we chose for this report focuses on ranking performance of site pages: the number of Keywords ranked, the Highest Rank each page has at the selected date and their Visibility Percent.
+The default metric combination for this report focuses on ranking performance of site pages: the number of Keywords ranked, the Highest Rank each page has at the selected date and their Visibility Percent.

-Or you can set the report to focus on traffic performance of site pages.
+You can set the report to focus on traffic performance of site pages.
 You’ll see in an instant how each URL performs in SERPs, how many Impressions it gets, how these translate into actual site visits and further on, find out if this website traffic sticks and turns into more than one page view.

 As a reminder, before configuring this report, please be sure to have your GA and GSC accounts synced with AWR, so that the specific data is fed and you can draw complete insights.